The Commercial Male — institutional male modeling archetypes from 1970 to 2025

 Some men are not “louder,” but they are more reliably used as high-end commercial anchors.
 They should read slightly stronger than adjacent names whose signal is broader but less institutionally specific.

-Would move slightly up: Garrett Neff, Andres Velencoso, Oriol Elcacho, Gabriel Aubry.
-Brett Salisbury
+Would move slightly up: Garrett Neff, Andres Velencoso, Oriol Elcacho, Gabriel Aubry, Brett Salisbury.

 Why: These are structurally clean, brand-safe luxury faces with repeated deployment patterns that map directly onto the Index’s thesis: institutional trust is measurable and repeatable.
-Salisbury left the industry quickly, to pursue white collar corporate world.

 3) Tighten the “Modern Runway-to-Campaign Pipeline” Cluster